Contents

 3. Click on Apply when you are happy with the image preview.
 Note that the top section of the image will not show on your tile if you have used a tile title.

-Adding a PowerPoint file to your ePoster/stack
+Adding a PowerPoint file to your stack

-Learning Toolbox will automatically convert your powerpoint presentation into a PDF file so that it can be viewed inside the PDF viewer within the Learning Toolbox app or within any web browser.
+Learning Toolbox will automatically convert your PowerPoint presentation into a PDF file so that it can be viewed inside the PDF viewer within the Learning Toolbox app or within any web browser.
 This conversion takes a little time and there will appear a message telling you it is being processed (3).
-When the processing is finished then you will see the first slide in your presentation appear as the image on your File tile.
+When the processing is finished then you will see the first slide in your presentation appear as the image on your File Tile.
 You can edit the tile title and the tile image (as usual) if you want to change them.

 Please note there is a 400MB file size limit on files uploaded using the File Tile.
 However, we would recommend that you keep your files much smaller in size if possible since large file sizes will not produce the best experience for the viewer (due to loading times).

-1. Click on the edit icon in the top right of the File Tile you want to edit
+- Click on the edit icon in the top right of the File Tile you want to edit

-2. Look in the settings area
+- Look in the Settings area

-3. Click on the edit icon next to your uploaded filename
+- Click on the edit icon next to your uploaded filename

-Adding a video to your ePoster/stack
+Adding a video to your stack

-As a File
+1. As a File

 You can add a video using the File Tile.
-Drag and drop a File tile from the Tile Library into your ePoster (1) and then click in the Add File box (2) in the Settings area and add the video file from your computer.
+Drag and drop a File tile from the Tile Library into your stack (1) and then click in the Add File box (2) in the Settings area and add the video file from your computer.

 Please note there is a 400MB file size limit on files uploaded using the File Tile.
 If your file is above this size then we recommend that you consider saving your video in a lower resolution (more suitable for viewing on the web) before uploading it.
-If however you do want to add a larger video file then you can do this by uploading it to a video sharing platform first and then add it to your ePoster as an online content tile (see below).
+If however you do want to add a larger video file then you can do this by uploading it to a video sharing platform first and then add it to your stack as an online content tile (see below).

 If you want to make a video presentation using PowerPoint then we recommend following the instructions from Microsoft (see links below) to add a narration to your PowerPoint presentation and then save that as a video file.